EXPLAINER: how a price cap on Russian oil might work

 Somewhat similar measures were implemented against oil producers in the past, such as the oil-for-food programme by the UN in 1995 that allowed Iraq to sell oil in exchange for food and medicine.
 Oil buyers paid money into an escrow account run by BNP Paribas, with some of the funds being used to pay for war reparations to Kuwait.
 But that programme was beset with widespread corruption and abuse.

-Meanwhile, despite the intentions, the price cap might encourage some buyers such as India and China to actually ramp up oil supply from Russia, because after all they would be paying less.
-Therefore, the cap might fail to deprive Moscow of revenue, as Russia would be able to offset some of the lost price with increased volumes.
-That is, unless the cap was complemented with coordinated global reductions in Russian oil purchases, which buyers such as India have already shown they are unwilling to agree to.
+Meanwhile, despite the intentions, the price cap might encourage some buyers such as India and China to actually ramp up oil supply from Russia, because, after all, they would be paying less.
+Therefore the cap might fail to deprive Moscow of revenue, as Russia would be able to offset some of the lost price with increased volumes; that is, unless the cap was complemented with co-ordinated global reductions in Russian oil purchases, which buyers such as India have already shown they are unwilling to agree to.

 Using insurance markets to implement the cap might also cause the price of non-Russian crude to soar amid fears of future shortages.
 This would hurt the global economy and could make buyers more willing to risk penalties for violating sanctions.
 Buyers that are not aligned with Western policy towards Russia might also accept Russian or other insurance.